litaio/lita-irc/README.md

 ## Configuration

-All attributes set on `config.adapter` will be passed on to the underlying [Cinch](https://github.com/cinchrb/cinch) robot.
+lita-irc has configuration attributes for all the underlying [Cinch](https://github.com/cinchrb/cinch) robot's options.
 The documentation for [Cinch's options](http://rubydoc.info/github/cinchrb/cinch/file/docs/bot_options.md) detail all of them.

 The attributes listed below are either fundamental to making the bot work, or have defaults provided by Lita that take precedence over Cinch's defaults.